Viktor Ilyukhin: Legal career

 Ilyukhin began as investigator in the Penza Regional Department of Internal Affairs, continuing his career after the navy in December 1972.
 He became a member of the CPSU in 1978.

 In 1984, he worked his way up to Deputy Prosecutor of Penza Oblast, occupying the position until August 1986, when he was promoted to Deputy Chief of the Main Investigations Directorate in the USSR Prosecutor General's Office.
-Ilyukhin led a taskforce to clarify the actual state of сrime соntrol on his first duty journey in Bashkiria, subsequently he investigated episodes of extremism in Uzbekistan, Azerbaijan, Transnistria and the Baltic republics.
+Ilyukhin led a taskforce to clarify the actual state of crime control on his first duty journey in Bashkiria, subsequently he investigated episodes of extremism in Uzbekistan, Azerbaijan, Transnistria and the Baltic republics.

 In August 1989, Ilyukhin became, on the recommendation of the then USSR Prosecutor General Aleksandr Sukharev, head of the department for supervision over the implementation of laws on national security, a member of Prosecutor's Office and Senior Assistant of Procurator General of the Soviet Union.

 On 4 November 1991, Ilyukhin filed charges of high treason against Soviet President Mikhail Gorbachev under the article No.64 of the RSFSR Criminal Code in connection with the signing of the USSR State Council regulations concerning the recognition of the independence of Lithuania, Latvia and Estonia on 6 September 1991.
 As a result of the adoption of these regulations, the law of 3 April 1990, "On the Procedure for Deciding Questions Connected with the Secession of a Union Republic from the USSR", has been violated, because the Baltic republics have not held referendums on secession from the USSR.
 However, the Prosecutor General of the USSR Nikolai Trubin closed the case due to the fact that the decision to recognize the independence of the Baltic states was not personally made by the President, but by the State Council.
 Two days later, Ilyukhin was dismissed from the USSR Prosecutor's Office.

 After leaving the office, he began to work as a columnist for the newspaper Pravda, where he was the head of its legal department.